cdiazbas/enhance/README.md

 ImportError: cannot import name conv_utils
 ```

-3.- Only Python3 supports "context.redirect_stdout" and no Python2.7
+3.- Only Python3 supports "context.redirect_stdout" and no Python2.7, but now
+these scripts are compatible with Python2.7

 4.- ImportError: Failed to import pydot.
 You must install pydot and graphviz for `pydotprint` to work.